cask-pkg/cask.rs/Cask.toml.md

 Every arch got a [Resource Target Object](#Resource-Target)

 ### Resource-Target

+The target resource can be a string (URL), or the following data structures

+1. String

+The resource URL should be download

+2. URL detail struct

 | Field     | Description                                                   | type   | required | example   |
 | --------- | ------------------------------------------------------------- | ------ | -------- | --------- |